theDahunsiDavid/cvtailor/README.md

 ## Prerequisites

-Before you begin, ensure you have the following installed:
+To run this web app locally, ensure you have the following installed:

-- A Linux (OS)
+- A Linux distro
 - Python 3.x
 - Django 3.x or above
 - pip (Python package installer)